 “It’s such a great and different group this year.
-We are so young so I’m hesitant to put a number for wins, but we’ve outperformed people’s expectations every year.
-We finish 5th or 6th in the league every time, yet we’ve been picked last almost every year,” said head coach Pat Duquette.
+We are so young so I’m hesitant to put a number for wins, but we’ve outperformed people’s expectations every year,” head coach Pat Duqette said.
+“We finish 5th or 6th in the league every time, yet we’ve been picked last almost every year.”

 “The university understands it’ll take time to grow,” Duquette said.
 “But I was convinced they wanted to win here.
 And I was convinced we could win here.”

 “When you come in you try to learn from the guys who are already here.
-I think I’ve been put into a good position to succeed,” said Jones.
-“Taking away a little form each one of them and improving my game.
-Consistency is where I want to improve.
-I’ve had a lot of ups and downs my first few years.”
+I think I’ve been put into a good position to succeed,” Jones said.
+“Taking away a little from each one of them and improving my game.
+Consistency is where I want to improve…I’ve had a lot of ups and downs my first few years.”

-Both players always bring it back to the team.
+These captains always bring it back to the team.